-- 1. You buy an expensive second-hand fur coat from a shop for \$3000.
-The sales assistant advises you that the shop has a 'no return policy'.
-You have an allergic reaction to the fur of the coat.
-You want to return the coat, but the sales assistant refuses. - 2.
-The Department of Immigration and Citizenship refuses your study visa on the basis that you look like a suspected terrorist. - 3.
-You enter a 12-month lease agreement with a landlord.
+- 1. The Department of Immigration and Citizenship refuses your study visa on the basis that you look like a terrorist. - You enter a 12-month lease agreement with a landlord.
 A provision of the agreement provides that the landlord can evict you from the property at any time without notice.
-Late one night, you find your belongings outside your rented house.
-The landlord advises you that he needs the house for his family.

-4. The owners of two petrol stations in Melbourne meet to discuss the fluctuations in petrol prices.
-They agree to offer 75 cents per litre for the petrol all days of the week.
-They believe that it is the cheapest price that has been offered to customers with an intention to help them save money.
+Late one night, you find your belongings outside your rental property.
+The landlord advises you that he needs the house immediately for his family. - 3.
+The owners of two petrol stations in Melbourne meet to discuss the fluctuations in petrol prices.
+They agree to fix a price of the petrol for 75 cents per litre all days of the week.
+They believe that the customers will benefit from the cheap fuel prices and their intention to help the customers save some money.